coumarane/ccoumarane/README.md

 ## Further help

 To get more help on the `angular-cli` use `ng help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Github help

+To publish project to Github, do the following :
+1. Open git in terminal or windows command
+2. Change the current directory to your project directory
+3. $ git add .
+4. $ git commit -m "A brief message"
+5. $ git push